AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-link-tracking/activitymap-link-tracking-methodology.md

 For example, for a "Contact Us" link that is located in the menu section of the web page, the user may want to pass a "Menu" region parameter.
 Similarly, for a "Contact Us" link located in the footer of the web page, the region parameter may be set to "footer".

 The Link Region value is not set on the link itself, but on one HTML element up the DOM HTML tree that encompasses that region.
 Using Link Region has these benefits:

 * It helps differentiate links with the same primary ID.
 * Trending on a region is less affected by the dynamic aspect of the web page.
 * Users can see the top performing links within a region.
 With Region as an anchor, we can show overlays of links that are not currently visible on the page (Ajax, Targeting).
 * A Region can supersede pages as a given region may be used across many web pages.
-It helps answer questions like: “Does my "Product Offering" region perform best on the Women's Landing Page or the Men's Landing Page?
+It helps answer questions like: "Does my "Product Offering" region perform best on the Women's Landing Page or the Men's Landing Page?
 * In itself, Region is a relevant dimension to analyze highly dynamic web pages.
 This is because it removes the noise due to continuously changing links: a "Latest News" Region in the CNN landing page may have a lot of changing links.
 But the region will always be there.
 So it might be interesting to trend at the Region level over many days.

 **Customized Region Tracking**

 You can customize the Region parameter for a link (default is link ID): A tag set to "ID" will use all HTML elements with an "id" parameter as a Region.
-Hence, setting the Region tag to "id" will most likely return a lot of distinct regions (as many as there are different “IDs” on the page).
+Hence, setting the Region tag to "id" will most likely return a lot of distinct regions (as many as there are different "IDs" on the page).
 Alternatively, if you want a more customized implementation, you can set the region tag to something more specific, such as "region_id".

 Below, you can view some sample HTML using the default region ID attribute, "id".